rikkaneko/paste/README.md

 # Paste

-This is a pastebin-like, simple file sharing application targeted to run on Cloudflare Worker.
-[pb.nekoid.cc](http://pb.nekoid.cc) is the current deployment of this project.
+This project is a fast, anonymous file and text sharing platform built on a serverless architecture with live instance available at [pb.nekoid.cc](https://pb.nekoid.cc), deployed as a Cloudflare Workers, written in Typescript.
+Originally designed to quickly share logs, configuration files, and even command output with another computer.

+This service enables users to quickly and anonymously share files, texts, and URLs with QR Codes and shortened URLs.
+All the upload files are stored in an object service, which can be any S3-compatible service, like AWS S3.
+It supports fast file upload and fetch via RESTful API, web interface and cURL for console, and caching of frequently accessed files with Cloudflare CDN.

-The maximum upload file size is limited to **10 MB** and the paste will be kept for **28 days** only by default.
+The maximum upload file size is limited to **250 MB** and the paste will be kept for **28 days** only by default.
 *All data may be deleted or expired without any notification and guarantee.*
 Please **DO NOT** abuse this service.